View another rally car profile? Use the right hand drop-down.

 However in all that the Manta 400 became a big hit on national level.
 Especially in UK - even though that is Vauxhall territory - Opel Manta's turned up in all sorts of colours.
-Jimmy McRae (red & blue for AC Delco) won the BRC title in 1984, team mate Russell Brookes (yellow for Andrews) repeated the trick in 1985, while the FRC 1985 belonged to Guy Fréquelin.
+Jimmy McRae (red & blue for AC Delco) won the BRC title in 1984, team mate Russell Brookes (yellow for Andrews) repeated the trick in 1985, while the French title 1985 belonged to Guy Fréquelin.
 At least the BRC was extraordinarily exciting in these days, as the Audi Quattro was minutes ahead of the Manta in forest performances, but as the BRC traditionally ended in the Ulster and Manx rallies the championship became an exciting close battle for bad Quattro reliability and solid Manta asphalt performances.
-Ironically it was Opel's home market, where the Manta 400's potential was put into perspective.
+Ironically it was Opel's home market where the Manta 400's potential was put into perspective.
 A works Opel Manta 400 could win the German championship only once, and only after the older, private Ford Escort BDA was disqualified for a non performance related issue!